Cape Fear Academy

-Cape Fear Academy is a private, coeducational PK3–12 school in Wilmington, North Carolina that was established on September 11, 1967 as a segregation academy.
+Cape Fear Academy is a private, coeducational PK3–12 school in Wilmington, North Carolina, that was established on September 11, 1967, as a segregation academy.
 It was named for Cape Fear Military Academy, an independent school for boys in Wilmington that operated from 1868 until 1916.
 The present school's first class graduated in 1971.

 History

 The school was founded as a segregation academy in response to the court ordered integration of public schools.
 In 1967, the civil rights activist Lee Shelton claimed that Ku Klux Klan was raising funds to establish Cape Fear Academy as a private school for white students.

+Overt racial discrimination by the school administration eventually faded.
+The first black student to graduate was in 1984.
+One other black student had attended, but had left the school without graduating after experiencing bullying and racism.

 In 2005, the student body voted to change the school's athletics team name from The Rebels to The Hurricanes.

 In 2021, Cape Fear Academy was sued by a student who alleged that CFA expelled her after she protested the school's failure to take action after she was sexually assaulted and then harassed by three male students, in violation of Title IX.
 The school argued that, since it never accepted federal funding, it was not subject to any federal non-discrimination laws.
-In June 2022, Judge James C. Dever ruled that since CFA had accepted loans under the Paycheck Protection Program, the school was obliged to comply with federal civil rights laws.
+In June 2022, Judge James C. Dever ruled that since CFA had recently begun to accept loans from the federal Paycheck Protection Program, the school was obliged to comply with federal civil rights laws.

 The lawsuit led to renewed media attention concerning Cape Fear Academy's history of racial and gender discrimination.
+It was alleged that racial and gender-based discrimination and harassment remained prevalent at the school.

+In 2023, the school announced an anonymous donor had established a $5 million scholarship fund for students of color.

 Facilities

-There is one Pre-kindergarten class (ages 3.5 to 5), along with Kindergarten through Grade 5, Middle School (grades 6–8) and Upper School classes (grades 9–12).
+There are four Pre-kindergarten class (ages 3.5 to 5), along with Kindergarten through Grade 5, Middle School (grades 6–8) and Upper School classes (grades 9–12).

 The school is situated on a 47 acre campus.
-Facilities include two classroom buildings, a gymnasium with six classrooms, the Beane-Wright Student Center, science laboratories, and multiple athletic fields, including a tennis facility.
+Facilities include two classroom buildings, a gymnasium with six classrooms, the Beane Wright Student Center, science laboratories, and multiple athletic fields, including a tennis facility.

 In 2022, the school purchased an 11 acre plot of land originally owned by Trinity United Methodist Church.